Monday, May 6, 2024

 Taylor has released three original albums in the past couple years.
 Folklore and Evermore were well-received pandemic-era comfort food, but the biggest song off those two albums is probably "Willow," which nobody's going to use either as breakup catharsis or the first dance at their wedding.
 The lasting impact of Midnights remains to be seen, but I'm wagering that nothing's going to come near to cracking the monoculture as 2021's "All Too Well (10-Minute Version)," which harkened back to 2012 Taylor, who was, to be honest, kind of a hot mess.
 Poor Jake Gyllenhaal was out here catching strays almost a decade later, and it was completely goddamned delightful for everyone (except Jake, I'm guessing).

-It's not my nature to destroy someone's hard-won maturity and stability by, let's say, implicating Taylor's current British beaux Joe Alwyn in a good ol' fashioned sex and drugs scandal, so it will have to be up to one of you (perhaps we can crowd fund one)?
+It's not my nature to destroy someone's hard-won maturity and stability by, let's say, implicating Taylor's current British beau Joe Alwyn in a good ol' fashioned sex and drugs scandal, so it will have to be up to one of you (perhaps we can crowd fund one)?
 In all seriousness, the easiest fix is parting ways with Antonoff, or at least significantly ratcheting down his involvement.
 The two obviously have an exceedingly high level of comfort with one another, and perhaps that's what's holding back the steady-but-unspectacular Midnights

 Taylor is at her best when confronting her pathos and pain, and despite the album's title referring to the end of a day's cycle, it sure feels like Midnights falls squarely in the middle: not angry, not forlorn, not ecstatic, just mid.